David-Else/developer-workstation-setup-script/README.md

-# Developer Workstation Setup Script Debian 12 Edition
+# Developer Workstation Setup Script Debian Edition

-This guide provides instructions for setting up a developer workstation using Debian 12.
+This guide provides instructions for setting up a developer workstation using Debian 12 "bookworm".
 The setup script automates the installation of necessary software and configurations to create an efficient development environment.

 ## Installation